 ACC sees significant, long-term value in negotiating a trade agreement with Kenya, a member of the World Trade Organization (WTO) and a leading country in sub-Saharan Africa on trade and investment issues.
-Kenya borders five countries (Ethiopia, Somalia, South Sudan, Tanzania, and Uganda) and is a founding member of the East African Community1.
+Kenya borders five countries (Ethiopia, Somalia, South Sudan, Tanzania, and Uganda) and is a founding member of the East African Community.
 Kenya and twenty-seven other countries in Africa are party to the African Continental Free Trade Area (AcFTA), which entered into force on 30 May 2019.

 A high-standard, comprehensive, market-opening trade agreement between the United States and Kenya will be an important model for EAC members and the CFTA parties to consider as they negotiate new provisions and add new parties.
 With this foothold, the United States can play an influential role in shaping trade policy across Africa, demonstrating that rules-based trade can spur economic growth and development.
-The United States can also use this agreement to build a platform for U.S. chemical manufacturers to expand exports to and enter new growth markets.
+The United States can also use this agreement to build a platform for U.S. chemical manufacturers to expand exports to enter new growth markets throughout sub-Saharan Africa.

-Importantly, for the U.S.-Kenya trade agreement to succeed and benefit both parties and their citizens and businesses, the United States should accompany the agreement with a whole-of-government capacity building approach.
-This approach would leverage existing Administration aid programs, including the Standards Alliance, the Millennium Challenge Corporation, the U.S. International Development Finance Corporation, the U.S. Agency for International
+Importantly, for the U.S.-Kenya trade agreement to succeed and benefit both parties and their citizens and businesses, the United States should accompany the agreement with a whole-ofgovernment capacity building approach.
+This approach would leverage existing Administration aid programs, including the Standards Alliance, the Millennium Challenge Corporation, the U.S. International Development Finance Corporation, the U.S. Agency for International Development, and the U.S. Trade Development Agency.
+It should focus on building Kenya's capacity to implement and enforce its trade agreement commitments, involve industry wherever possible, work toward commercially meaningful outcomes, and lay the groundwork for longterm economic growth and market expansion in both Kenya and in East Africa.
+A whole-ofgovernment approach will prepare the U.S. government for supporting future trade agreement negotiations with African trading partners with robust capacity building and technical assistance.
+Additionally, this approach will build expertise, training and meaningful transparency and consultation practices within Kenya.
+In turn, these measures will ensure strong commercial outcomes from an agreement and ongoing consultation to resolve challenges and expand on opportunities.

-1 Burundi, Kenya, Rwanda, South Sudan, Tanzania, and Uganda
+&lt;sup>1 Burundi, Kenya, Rwanda, South Sudan, Tanzania, and Uganda